mattt/emcee/README.md

 > What's the weather in Portland, OR?

 Claude will consult the tools made available to it through MCP and request to use one if deemed to be suitable for answering your question.
 You can review this request and either approve or deny it.

 ![Allow tool from weather MCP dialog](https://github.com/user-attachments/assets/394ac476-17c2-4a29-aaff-9537d42b289b)

 If approved, Claude will communicate with the MCP and use the result to inform its response.

 ![Claude response with MCP tool use](https://github.com/user-attachments/assets/d5b63002-1ed3-4b03-bc71-8357427bb06b)

+## Why use emcee?

+MCP provides a standardized way to connect AI models to tools and data sources.
+It's still early days, but there are already a variety of [available servers][mcp-servers] for connecting to browsers, developer tools, and other systems.

+We think emcee is a convenient way to connect to services that don't have an existing MCP server implementation — _especially for services you're building yourself_.
+Got a web app with an OpenAPI spec?
+You might be surprised how far you can get without a dashboard or client library.

 ---